-As a participant, you will be guided to reflect upon your digital competences through comprehensive self-assessment tools.
+As a participant, you will be guided to reflect upon your digital competencies through comprehensive self-assessment tools.
 You will also discover different tools and strategies for teaching with digital technology.
 Besides, you will learn to apply digital assessment strategies and tools to facilitate feedback and analyze your students’ progress.

 No prior technological skill is required for taking this course.
 The DigCompEdu framework focuses on non-technical skills and details on how to use technology to enhance and innovate education of different levels.